jakesorce/clubhouse_ruby/README.md

 ShortcutRuby is a lightweight Ruby wrapper of the [Shortcut REST API](https://shortcut.com/api/rest/v3).

+This gem is a fork of the original, [clubhouse_ruby](https://github.com/jakesorce/clubhouse_ruby), renamed and updated to work with Shortcut.

 [Shortcut](https://shortcut.com) is a radical project management tool particularly well suited to software development.
 If you're not familiar with them, go check them out! :heart: